amaranth-lang/amaranth/docs/guide.rst

 ..
 TODO: diagnostic for `Case` blocks after `Default`?

-Within a single :pc:`Switch` block, the statements within at most one block will be active at any time.
-This will be the first :pc:`Case` block in the order of definition whose pattern :ref:`matches <lang-matchop>` the value, or the first :pc:`Default` block, whichever is earlier.
+Within a single :py:`Switch` block, the statements within at most one block will be active at any time.
+This will be the first :py:`Case` block in the order of definition whose pattern :ref:`matches <lang-matchop>` the value, or the first :py:`Default` block, whichever is earlier.

-If a :pc:`Default` block is present, or the patterns in the :pc:`Case` blocks cover every possible :pc:`Switch` value, then the statements within exactly one block will be active at any time, and the sequence as a whole is called a *full condition*.
+If a :py:`Default` block is present, or the patterns in the :py:`Case` blocks cover every possible :py:`Switch` value, then the statements within exactly one block will be active at any time, and the sequence as a whole is called a *full condition*.

 .. tip::

-    While all Amaranth control flow syntax can be generated programmatically, the :pc:`Switch` control block is particularly easy to use in this way:
+    While all Amaranth control flow syntax can be generated programmatically, the :py:`Switch` control block is particularly easy to use in this way:

     .. testcode::